alexeyknorre/alexeyknorre.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD candidate of Criminology at [the University of Pennsylvania](https://crim.sas.upenn.edu), where I also obtained my M.A. in Statistics.
+I am a Postdoctoral Research Fellow at the Department of Computer Science in Boston College.
+I use statistics to study crime, gun violence, homicide, drugs, and victimization.
+I got my PhD in Criminology at [the University of Pennsylvania](https://crim.sas.upenn.edu), where I also obtained my M.A. in Statistics.

-I study gun violence and shooting victimization in the United States.
-I am also interested in victimization surveys, illegal drugs, and post-soviet criminal justice.
-I am a big fan of R and frequently use it in my work.